 Companies to Watch

 5. iNCOM Real Estate

 Of course, iNCOM isn’t new; you can read our review of the company, which we identified as our budget pick for real estate website builders, here.
 However, there’s one new element of iNCOM’s offerings that is interesting and worth mentioning.
 The company added an alert for you and your leads when prices drop on a listing.
 That keeps your house hunters fully engaged on your platform instead of jumping over to Zillow or Trulia.
 Giving buyers access to recently reduced listings keeps your leads on your platform and creates a fantastic “in” to start a conversation.

 What about you?
-Are there any cool tech trends that you’re watching?
+Were you at NAR’s NXT conference?
+Are there any cool real estate tech trends that you’re watching?
 How are you feeling about the breakneck pace of innovation in the space?
-I’d love to hear from you!
-Share your thoughts in the comments.
-Let’s keep this conversation going.